terramate-io/terramate/docs/sharing-data.md

 won't get merged, they are completely replaced by the most specific configuration with the same global name.

-Lets say we add this to our project root configuration:
+Let's say we add this to our project root configuration:

 ```hcl
 globals {